kinglarce/portfolio/src/content/experience/Rakuten/index.md

   - Redux
   - Sass
   - Typescript
+  - Postgres
+  - Kubernetes
+  - AWS
+  - Terraform
 ---

 - Led the development and implementation of timezone, mobile event, and rule builder support features which is now being used by all Rakuten services for their marketing decisions.
-- Mentored and guided team members ensuring all were trained in product knowledge and capable of handling outages.
+- Mentored and guided team members ensuring all were trained in product knowledge.
-- Currently spend 40% time working on analyzing business requirements with project managers and technical specifications, 40% on feature development and outages, and 20% on team workloads.
+- Improved applications reliability, responding to issues and incidents, and automated toil tasks.